FlatFilers/platform-sdk-starter/README.md

 * I can round a number to two decimal places and simultaneously add a warning saying “this number was rounded to two decimal places: original number 90.090293
-  * This would be best accomplished with field `compute`.
-It is unclear if the warning would be lost the next time a row was editted (because `compute` would then receive the already rounded version, and there wouldn't be anything to warn about).
-  * This usecase speaks to the need to maintain an `original` value and `output` value.
-Currently our system conflates the two.
+  * This needs to be done via `rowCompute` or `batchRecordsCompute` we currently only allow mutating data and simultaneously adding message in those hooks.
-* I can generate an error if an email is an invalid format that says “Email is invalid format”
+* How can I generate an error if an email is an invalid format that says “Email is invalid format”
   * This would be accomplished with `validate`
-* I can normalize a phone number and use a nearby country field to “hint” which country the phone number may belong to get a more accurate result.
+* How can I normalize a phone number and use a nearby country field to “hint” which country the phone number may belong to get a more accurate result.
 The country field must be normalized to an ISO code first.
   * At first glance this could work as a row `compute` to add Country code to phone numbers.
   * In a future version of the SDK, this probably requires hooks to influence the matching system.